vishalbundela/IPL-Analysis/README.md

 DAX / Power Query – for data transformation & calculations

 ### **📂 Data Source**
+The IPL data is present in the four tables:
+  Ball by ball data- In this file there is the record of all the ball delivered in whole season, matches and ower.
+  IPL match data - In this all the match data is present from 2008 to 2025.
+  IPL player data - In this file all the player data is presnt and with there recent picture url.
 ![IPL Datasource](https://github.com/vishalbundela/IPL-Analysis/tree/main/IPL%20Data-20250825T184352Z-1-001/IPL%20Data)

 ### **🌟 Features / Highlights**

+📊 Dynamic season filter (select any year to view details)

+🔄 Fully interactive & dynamic dashboard

 🏆 Champion & Runner-up team details with logos